Tritlo/PropR/README.md

 $ cabal run ghc-synth -- tests/BrokenGCD.hs -ftarget=gcd\'
 ```

 to run it on the infinitely looping `gcd'`.
-However, the latter will take
-VERY long, due to the amount of possible holes we can place (this will
-improve once we integrate the trace information)

 To run the tests, you can either run `cabal run test` or `cabal test`.
 Note
 that there is an up-to-date run of the tests over at Travis-CI, which can be